 Information about the environment usually comes in the form of text information.
 This can be:

-• Plain text in some natural language like a user request or a question;
+• Plain natural language text like a user query or question;

-• Semi-structured information, such as simple Markdown or JSON;
+• Semi-structured information, such Markdown or Wiki formatted text;

-• Various diagrams or graphs in a text format, i.e. Mermaid flowcharts;
+• Various diagrams or graphs in text format, such as Mermaid flowcharts;

-• More structured text in tabular form, log streams, time series data;
+• More structured text as a JSON object or in tabular form, log streams, time series data;

 • Code snippets or even complete programs in many programming languages;